 - 2 tablespoons dry white wine

 - Bring the water to a boil in a medium saucepan over medium high heat.
 Slowly add the polenta, stir with a wooden spoon, and add 1 tsp salt.
 Reduce the heat to medium and cook, stirring occasionally, until the polenta is tender and full cooked, about 20 minutes.
 Add the milk, 2 tablespoon of the butter, and the Parmigiano-Reggiano cheese to the polenta and stir together over medium-low heat until just warmed through and soft enough to drop easily from a spoon, a few minutes more.
 Cover to keep warm.

-- Meanwhile, heat a large skillet over medium heat.
+- For the Mushroom; Heat a large skillet over medium heat.
 Add the olive oil and mushrooms and cook until they begin to brown and release their liquid, about 5 minutes.
 Raise the heat to medium-high and cook, stirring occasionally, until the mushrooms are crispy but still juicy, seasoning with salt and pepper toward the end of cooking.
-Add the shallot, garlic and thyme and cook 4 minutes more.
+Add the shallot, garlic and thyme and cook for 4 minutes more.
 Add the half and half and the wine.
 Reduce the heat to medium and cook, stirring frequently, until the liquid thickens just slightly and coats the mushrooms evenly, a few minutes more.
 Discard the thyme sprig and stir in the remaining 2 tablespoons of butter.
 Taste and season with more salt and pepper as needed.